washingtonpost/data-boarding-schools/readme.md

 * A [burial\_sites.csv](https://github.com/washingtonpost/data-boarding-schools/blob/main/burial_sites.csv) file listing the cemeteries where The Post found evidence that a deceased boarding school student had been buried.
 * A folder for each school that includes:
   * A .csv file that lists the names and details of students who died.
   * Snapshots of research documenting student deaths at that school, including publicly available news reports, Annual reports to the Commissioner of Indian Affairs (ARCIA reports), Superintendents’ Annual Narrative and Statistical Reports and other school records.
-  * Enrollment records from those schools, if available.
+  * Enrollment records of these schools within the school folders, if available
+* Most of those enrollment records are in their corresponding school folders but the remaining ones are in this [enrollment_records](https://github.com/washingtonpost/data-boarding-schools/tree/main/enrollment_records) overflow folder because 1) there were multiple schools in one file or 2) a folder did not exist for this file.

 * A [data dictionary](https://github.com/washingtonpost/data-boarding-schools/blob/main/data_dictionary.csv) for the .csv files.

 ##  **RESEARCH SCENARIOS**